Since I have so much to write about, I decided to split this trip into five posts.

 We’d seen a good portion of Europe when we were younger and we both enjoy sushi and roller coasters, so we figured Japan would be the next logical trip to take.
 With good flight availability, warm weather, diving, and lots of beaches, Guam made for a good stopover.
 As an added bonus, I’d get to fly the upper deck of a 747-400 on the way home.

 I already had a sizable amount of miles from several signup bonuses over the past couple months myself.
-For Elizabeth, I referred her to the Chase Sapphire Preferred and a 50,000 mile offer for the MileagePlus Explorer Card for an easy 100,000 miles between the two cards, which she accumulated over the course of a few short months.
+For Elizabeth, I referred her to a couple cards: the Chase Sapphire Preferred and a 50,000 mile offer for the MileagePlus Explorer Card for an easy 100,000 miles between the two cards, which she accumulated over the course of a few short months.

 ORF [Norfolk] to ORD [Chicago O’Hare]